relix42/ai-cli/TRANSFORMATION_PROGRESS.md

 ---

-**Chat CLI represents a successful transformation from Google-dependent AI CLI to a privacy-focused, local-first AI interface that maintains the familiar command-line experience while providing modern AI capabilities through Ollama and Claude.**
+**GrooveForge represents a successful transformation from Google-dependent AI CLI to a privacy-focused, local-first AI development companion that helps developers find their groove and forge ideas into reality with modern AI capabilities through Ollama and Claude.**